Last updated: June 2026

 • Safari and VIP travel

-• Crew movements and tech-stop requirements
+• Crew movements

 JKIA Expansion and Modernisation Update

-• Adding rapid exit taxiways
+• Rapid exit taxiways

-• Modernising check-in, immigration, security screening and baggage systems
+• Immigration, security and baggage system upgrades

-• Improving apron and aircraft stand capacity
+• Apron and aircraft stand capacity improvements

-• Upgrading parking and landside access
+• Parking and landside access upgrades

 Location and Access

 Jomo Kenyatta International Airport is located in Embakasi, southeast of Nairobi city centre.
-It is one of the most accessible airports in Kenya and connects directly to Nairobi’s main road network.

 • Private car